ChristianKuehnel/cpp-on-win/README.md

       was successful.
    1. Run `> CMake: run without Debugging` (or hit `<shift> + <F5>`).
 This will run your program in the Terminal and show you the console output.
-If you see the output `Hello, world!` you program was run successfully.
+If you see the output `Hello, world!` your program was run successfully.

 That's it.
 You just downloaded a project from Github, configured CMake, compiled and linked the project and were able to run the resulting program.